YukiP7/Backened-Tutorial/01_Basics/backened/README.md

 - make a gitignore file and take data from .gitignore generator
 - .env file for project
 - src folder with app.js index.js file
+- nodemon: it is a functionality at which when changes has been saved then it will reload automatically
+- npm i -D nodemon

+- mkdir -->  to make some folders
+- controllers : Functionalities
+- db : How to connect database
+- middlewares : code want to run in b/w or checking
+- models : database
+- routes : standard approach of routes
+- utils : file uploading utility , mailing , tokens withdraw ---> which work need to do many times in different files